 The FCS faculty includes individuals trained in business education, demography, education, family economics, gerontology, human development and family studies, psychology, and sociology.
 This mix of backgrounds has helped the Department to cultivate an inter-disciplinary environment that influences faculty research and faculty service as well as our undergraduate and graduate programs.

-The Department offers a two-year, thesis-based graduate program that leads to a masters degree in Human Development and Social Policy.
+The Department offers both a Masters degree and PhD in Human Development and Social Policy.
 Graduate training emphasizes the acquisition of principles fundamental to theory, empirical investigation, and application to public policy planning, service delivery and program evaluation.
 The program prepares students for potential employment with both public and private agencies as well as for doctoral work in related programs.
 Financial support is available for graduate students participating in the program.
 Out-of-state residents may also qualify for in-state tuition through the Western Interstate Commission for Higher Education program.

 There are several special resources within the FCS department.
 The Child and Family Development Center consists of several preschool laboratories that provide learning opportunities for children, students, and parents.
 The center also provides research facilities and opportunities for University faculty and graduate students.
 The Computer Laboratory provides undergraduate and graduate students with access to PC's that are linked to the University computing community.
 The lab is located in 330 AEB and is open from 8:00am to 8:00pm Monday through Friday while school is in session during fall and spring semesters.